matsstaff/stc1000p/usermanual/usermanual.md

 **Power off**, pressing and holding power button for a few seconds when the controller is not in menu (showing current temperature), will disable the relays (soft power off) and show 'OFF' on the display.
 To really power off, you need to cut mains power to the device.
 The soft power off state will remain after a power cycle.
 Long pressing the power off button again will bring it out of soft power off mode.

 **Switch temperature display**, pressing and releasing the power button quickly will switch which temperature probe's value is being shown on the display.
 If temperature from the secondary probe is showing an additional LED (between the first two digits) will be lit as an indication.

-**Setpoint alarm**, if setpoint alarm is enabled (*SA* = 1) and unit is in thermostat mode (*rn* = *th*, i.e. not running a profile), then the alarm will sound once temperature reaches *SP* ± *hy*.
-The alarm will sound until *SA* is reset to 0, it will not however disengage the outputs and the unit will continue to work in thermostat mode.
-This feature can be useful if you use the fermentation chamber to bring wort down to pitching temp and want an audible reminder when it is time to pitch.

 By pressing and holding ‘up’ button when temperature is showing, current setpoint will be displayed.